 Packing Day Logistics

-- PACK IN: Crew will be ready this day by 8am for gear to be loaded and hit the trail.
+- PACK IN: Crew will be ready by 8 a.m. for gear to be loaded and hit the trail.
 Oftentimes we will be camping at the trailhead the night before to help volunteers organize their gear and go over morning details.
 Crew will hike in before packers to get a head start and clear any blowdown.
-If long hike (8+ miles), crew will likely stop for lunch and packers may catch up somewhere along the way.
+If the hike is long (8+ miles), the crew will likely stop for lunch and packers may catch up somewhere along the way.
 We invite you to have dinner with us (our treat) if you'd like to stay overnight, but please let us know a head count and food preferences so we can make sure there is enough to share.

 - Again, we are flexible on some of these logistics and happy to compromise to match your needs.